ethanclevenger91/FacebookTwitterMashup/README.md

 - Supports Twitter API v1.1
 - Twitter handles and hashtags are filtered out and linked, as are links in Facebook posts
 - New in 2.1: Use a single service or both!
+- New in 2.2: Get an object rather than HTML